averykhoo/vibe-player-v3/REFACTOR_PLAN_2.md

 ### **4. Detailed State Management & Data Flow**

-This section defines the strict rules for state ownership and data flow in V3, consolidating and clarifying the concepts from the original plan's appendices.
+This section defines the strict rules for state ownership and data flow in V3.

 #### **4.1.
 Core Principles**